 Security at Indian airports is very strict and all hand baggage is x-rayed and sometimes physically searched prior to boarding flights.
 Domestic airlines do not permit any dry cell batteries, sharp implements, and inflammable items to be carried in cabin baggage.
 Therefore please ensure that camera batteries, scissors, razors etc. are packed in your checked baggage.
 There are several different sets of baggage allowance regulations in effect for international and regional flights.
 Baggage allowance varies depending on type of aircraft and class of service.
 Currently the baggage allowance* on domestic Indian flights is 15 kg only for economy class travel.
 Only one piece of hand luggage is permitted per passenger and the allowance varies between 5 kg to 7 kg depending on the airline and the sector.
 Please note: The baggage allowance is included in the ticket printout we email to you.
 Please read the same carefully to confirm the exact baggage regulations pertaining to your specific itinerary.
 Any baggage in excess of airline limitations may be subject to excess baggage charges.
 These charges are the sole responsibility of the traveller.
 And we will not be held responsible or pay for the same on your behalf.
 Every piece of checked baggage should be locked, and contain identification both inside as well as outside.
 In addition, do not pack valuable items, such as cameras and jewellery in checked baggage.
 While every precaution will be taken with your baggage, we cannot be held responsible for any damaged, lost or stolen baggage or personal property and we strongly recommend the purchase of adequate baggage insurance by each traveller.

-Having a clear idea about your golf vacation in India will allow you to choose from a variety of premium golf escapes (in different terrains), best tee-times, amenities on offer and also reconsider your budget constraints.
-So, in order to plan a best golf trip with Pash India, its always advisable to chalk out the basic details and your interests and then let our experts do the next step of planning the golf trip you always craved for.
+Having a clear idea about your golf vacation in India will allow you to choose from a variety of premium golf escapes (in different terrains), best tee-times, amenities on offer etc.and also help you reconsider your time and budget constraints, especiallyif your goal is to get in as many rounds as you can.
+So, in order to plan the ideal golf trip with Pash India, it is always advisable to chalk out the basic details and your particular interests,and then let our experts take over the next step of planning so they can create the golf trip you have always wanted.

-If you are a fan of those victorian era golf clubs or love to treat your senses to the mighty historic structures in India, planning and reserving your place in the opening season is a great step.
-This way, you will not only cherish the game at the right time but also sight the iconic sites at the best moments.
-Learn more about this from our Golf travel designers.
+Whetheryou are a lover ofelegant colonial-era golf clubs or have always wanted to see India’s ancient and spectacular monuments, planning and reserving your place in the opening season is a great step.
+This way, you will not only cherish the game at the right time but also take in the destination’s iconic sights at the best moments.
+Learn more about this from our golf travel designers.

-India sees a very dramatic weather - while the northern India will be blanketed in snow, the southern part would be experiencing tropical rain.
-So if you wish to relish Golf, chose your destinations wisely based on the time you are traveling.
-Generally the best time to visit India is in winters, as the summer heat or monsoon rains may not be the best time to swing, unless you are an adventurous golfer.
+India sees dramatic changes in climate, depending on the region you’re travelling to.
+For instance, while northern India is blanketed in snow, the southern part of the country could be experiencing tropical rains.
+So if you wish to relish and truly enjoygolf, chose your destinations wisely based on the time you are travelling.
+Generally, the ideal time to visit India is in the winter, as the summer heat or monsoon rains may not be the best time to swing, unless you are an adventurous golfer.

-A Golfing holiday in India doesn’t mean that it will revolve only around the game.
-In a country like India its impossible to ignore it’s vibrant culture, colours and mystical sights which form the backdrop of its Golf Courses.
-You will get enough opportunities to step beyond the fairways and embrace the other sides of India like monuments, wildlife, adventure, wine, beaches, villages and so on.
-Simply let us know your interests so we can churn out the best from your Indian Golf Holiday.
+A golfing holiday in India doesnot mean that your entire travel experience will revolve only around the game.
+For it is impossible to ignore India’ssplendid culture, colours,history,architecture, and great natural beauty – it is against this dramatic backdrop that many of the country’s renownedgolf courses are laid out.
+You will get enough opportunities to step beyond the fairways and discoverthe real India in its monuments, wildlife, forests, coasts, villages, cuisines and so on.
+Simply let us know your interests so we can bring you the very best on your Indian golf holiday.